Two-Dimensional Billiards Are Turing Complete: Turing completeness of two-dimensional billiards

 The reversibility of the Turing machine is essential at this stage of the construction.
 The billiard walls used to merge trajectories are designed by reversing the dynamics of the separating walls introduced in Figure~\ref{fig: read--write}: rather than splitting a single incoming trajectory into several outgoing ones, they identify several incoming corridors and funnel all corresponding trajectories into a single beam.
 This is only possible because of reversibility, which ensures that trajectories coming from different edges do not follow the same path.

 With this setup, the correspondence between computation and dynamics is exact.
-The billiard trajectory starting orthogonally at $\iota_0(x_{t,0})$ reaches, again orthogonally to the boundary, the point $\iota_{\mathrm{halt}}(x_{t',k})$ if and only if the Turing machine with input tape $t$ halts with output tape $t'$ and head position $k$.
-Therefore, the billiard table simulates the full computation of the machine.
-In other words, classical two-dimensional billiards can compute. \end{proof}
+Indeed, the billiard trajectory starting orthogonally at $\Phi_0(x_{t,0})$ reaches, again orthogonally to the boundary, the point $\Phi_{\mathrm{halt}}(x_{t^*,k})$ if the Turing machine with input tape $t$ halts with output tape $t^*$ and head position $k$.
+Otherwise, if the Turing machine does not halt, the billiard trajectory is not closed and keeps looping around the billiard table without ever entering the corridor leading to $\Phi_{\mathrm{halt}}(I)$.
+Moreover, the dynamics simulate the computation of the Turing machine step by step, in the sense that if

+then the billiard trajectory starting orthogonally from $\Phi_{q_0}(x_{t_0,k_0})$ passes successively through the points $\Phi_{q_n}(x_{t_n,k_n})$ for $n=0,1,2,\ldots$.
+In addition, it also follows from the construction that the trajectory only crosses the ``checkpoint'' intervals $\Phi_{q_i}(I)$ at these points, which corresponds to the steps of the associated computation.

+Finally, to establish the global regularity of the billiard table, observe that the Turing machine consists of finitely many states and transitions.
+Therefore, the billiard table requires only a finite number of corridors and walls to implement the shift and read--write dynamics.
+The walls implementing the shift operations are purely parabolic and hence smooth.
+For each transition that requires a read-write operation, the construction uses a single connected wall.
+As shown in the \nameref{appendix}, each of these read--write walls is smooth everywhere except at exactly two singular accumulation points.
+Because there are only finitely many read--write walls in the global construction, there are only finitely many singular points in total.
+Therefore, the global boundary of the billiard table is composed of a finite union of smooth arcs meeting at finitely many singular points. \end{proof}

-Applying this construction to a universal Turing machine, we get: \begin{corollary} There exists a two-dimensional billiard table that is Turing complete. \end{corollary}
+Applying this construction to a universal Turing machine, we get: \begin{corollary} There exist two-dimensional billiard systems that are Turing complete in the sense of Definition \ref{def: Turing completeness}. \end{corollary}

 An interesting outcome of this construction is that the undecidability of the Halting problem \cite{turing} implies the undecidability of classical billiard systems.
-In particular, \begin{corollary} There exists a two-dimensional billiard table for which deciding whether a given trajectory is periodic is algorithmically undecidable. \end{corollary} \begin{proof}
+Directly from the main theorem, deciding whether a given trajectory enters a computable open set becomes undecidable.
+Moreover, from our particular construction of the billiard table, we also get the following result: \begin{corollary} There exists an explicitly constructible planar, bounded and finitely piecewise smooth billiard table for which deciding whether a trajectory starting at a computable point and direction is periodic is algorithmically undecidable. \end{corollary}

-Let $(B,\iota_0,\iota_{\mathrm{halt}})$ be a computational billiard constructed as in the proof of Theorem~\ref{thm: main result}.
-It is algorithmically undecidable to determine whether the billiard trajectory starting orthogonally at $\iota_0(x_{t,0})$ is periodic.
+\begin{proof} Let us consider a billiard table associated with a universal Turing machine, constructed as in the proof of Theorem~\ref{thm: main result}.
+We claim that it is algorithmically undecidable to determine whether the billiard trajectory starting orthogonally at the \emph{computable} point $\Phi_0(x_{t,0})$ is periodic.